Frequently Asked Questions

 E40 - 40mm Diameter

-We're just starting to get our FAQ together, so if you have a questions that you think everyone will benefit from why not drop us a line.
-You can email our Web Manager directly here: firstname.lastname@example.org and ask your questions.
+We're just starting to get our FAQ together, so if you have any questions that you think everyone will benefit from why not drop us a line.
+You can email our Customer Service team directly here: firstname.lastname@example.org and ask your questions.
 We'll try to answer you as quickly as possible, and look at adding the question to this list to benefit everyone.